-FDA cleared the Prosigna test for marketing in the United States; Prosigna also has a CE mark which permits us to market the test in the European Union; and Prosigna received marketing authorizations in selected other jurisdictions.
+The FDA cleared the Prosigna test for marketing in the United States; Prosigna also has a CE mark which permits us to market the test in the European Union; and Prosigna received marketing authorizations in selected other jurisdictions.
 We intend to seek regulatory authorizations for Prosigna in other jurisdictions and, potentially, for other indications.

 In addition, pursuant to our collaborations with pharmaceutical companies for the development of companion diagnostic tests for use with their drugs, we are responsible for obtaining regulatory authorizations to use the companion diagnostic tests in clinical trials as well as the marketing authorizations to sell the companion diagnostic tests following completion of such trials.
 Some of the compensation we expect to receive pursuant to these collaborations is based on the receipt of marketing authorizations.
-Any failure to obtain marketing authorizations for our diagnostic kits in a particular jurisdiction may also reduce sales of our nCounter systems for clinical use in that jurisdiction, as the lack of a robust menu of available diagnostic tests would make those systems less attractive to testing laboratories.
+Any failure to obtain marketing authorizations for our diagnostic tests would make those systems less attractive to testing laboratories.

 We cannot assure investors that we will be successful in obtaining regulatory clearances, approvals, or marketing authorizations.
-If we do not obtain regulatory clearances, approvals, or marketing authorizations for future kit products or expand future indications for diagnostic purposes, if additional regulatory limitations are placed on our kit products or if we fail to successfully commercialize such products, the market potential for our diagnostic kit products would be constrained, and our business and growth prospects would be adversely affected.
+If we do not obtain regulatory clearances, approvals, or marketing authorizations for future diagnostic kit products or expand future indications for diagnostic purposes, if additional regulatory limitations are placed on our diagnostic kit products or if we fail to successfully commercialize such products, the market potential for our diagnostic kit products would be constrained, and our business and growth prospects would be adversely affected.